INTERVIEW AND LIVE PICS BY MARKO SYRJÄLÄ

 After this Rainbow tour is over, what kind of touring plans do you have with Lords of Black?

 Ronnie Romero: Obviously, we need to tour and support the album.
 So, we’re planning probably to tour after the summer because they delayed their release because of the label.
-Originally, the release was scheduled for December and January, but I don’t know why they decide to postpone until May.
+Originally, the release was scheduled for December and January, but I don’t know why they postponed it until May.

-And that time, the festivals are already booked, right?
+And that time, the festivals are already booked.

 Do you have plans for Scandinavia as well?